F.28 Investigator Significant Financial Interest Disclosure Policy

 • monitoring of research by independent researchers who will review the design of research, data collections, etc.

-• withdrawal from some or all of the research
+• withdrawal from some or all of the research or educational activity

-• divestiture of financial interests severance of relationships
+• divestiture of financial interests severance of relationships.